henite2005/powerbi_harusi_dashboard/README.md

 👉If you are interested in the Wedding Venues Dashboard, please let's get in touch via this email address - henite2005@gmail.com

 👉Please submit issues, feature requests, or suggestions via email - henite2005@gmail.com

+👉Please request the raw files to henite2005@gmail.com

+👉You can also report bugs or feature suggestions to henite2005@gmail.com

 ![Harusi-5](https://github.com/user-attachments/assets/4d055ec7-e34e-43ba-b3bb-fac23aa23c13)